 In the devops spirit of collaboration, find people in your region that want to help you run the next awesome event.

-You’re going to need people from different organizations on your local organizing team, so you have a broader base of support and involvement from the community.
+You’re going to need at least three people from three different organizations on your local organizing team, so you have a broader base of support and involvement from the community.
 We aren’t going to green-light events put on by just one company, and you’ll want the organizers from the relevant local meetups on board.
 Make sure everyone understands this is not about lead generation; organizers cannot use contact info from the event for their own companies.

 We prefer the city name for the actual email and site.
 Wider regional terms are less preferable since someone in a nearby city may want to have a devopsdays in a following year.
 Fun nicknames require too much dereferencing of pointers and so are best kept for slogans and t-shirt designs.

 It’s fine if you just list the organizers, the city, and say “coming soon”.
 You don’t need to have selected the date and venue yet; however, we won’t merge a PR with dates unless it also has a venue listed.
 You also do not need to open registration or open the CFP right away.